 The court sanction of the restructuring plan can extend its effects to all credits affected by the plan.
-As a result of the Reform, there is a much greater possibility of extending the effects of a restructuring plan to dissenting creditors within the same category, and this extension of effects also applies to whole categories of creditors, even those in higher ranks.
+Act 16/2022 offers a much greater possibility of extending the effects of a restructuring plan to dissenting creditors within the same category, and this extension of effects also applies to whole categories of creditors, even those in higher ranks.